Collagen Supplements are…everywhere

 We have 2 options to get more collagen into our body:

-- Eat lots of foods that contain collagen (Bone Broth, Organ Meats, Meat on the Bone, Eggs) — we always recommend this first.
+- Eat lots of foods that contain collagen (Bone Broth, Organ Meats, Meat on the Bone, Eggs) — we always recommend getting your nutrition from food first, then supplement.

 - Supplement (like with our premium grade Multi Collagen Protein).